Top 10 China Digital Marketing Trends (2019)

 While this trend began in 2018, we are confident it will continue well into 2019 and beyond.
-Live-streaming was the initially expected to become the dominant form of content for brands in China in early 2018, but users have quickly shown their preferences for short video content.
-For brands getting started with digital marketing in China this is an ad format you won’t want to miss.
+Live-streaming was initially expected to become the dominant form of content for brands in China in early 2018, but users have quickly shown their preferences for short video content.
+For brands getting started with digital marketing in China, this is an ad format you won’t want to miss.

 Short-videos have become all the rage in China, with a multitude of apps focusing on this particular form of content including Douyin (Tik Tok), Meipai, Kuaishou, and Quanmin K Ge.
 Douyin was the most popular of these with a user base of over 500 million and users spending an average of 52 minutes per day on the platform as of January 2019.
 We’ve covered a few of these apps in previous blogs that you can check out below.

 Back to the trend, Short-video content is expected to drastically change the way users consume content.
 2017 & 2018 were the first years that digital marketers in China began taking advantage of this.
-Users report that this popularity is due to thei increasingly fragmented lifestyles of Chinese citizens, in that average users only have time to engage with bite size pieces of content.
+Users report that this popularity is due to the increasingly fragmented lifestyles of Chinese citizens, in that average users only have time to engage with bite-size pieces of content.

 “Short video is rich in content while short in time, it’s very suitable to kill your fragmented spare time,” Jiang Yige, a Singapore-based analyst at FengHe Fund Management, wrote to CNBC in an email note.
 (Source CNBC)

-With no slowdown in site, we predict that short-video content will become the dominant form of content for big and small brands alike.
+With no slowdown in sight, we predict that short-video content will become the dominant form of content for big and small brands alike.